ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

   branch instruction.
-* Having Nonsecure state call an API provided by Secure state, using a special new branch instruction **and** only when branching to a memory address starting with a specialn new *Secure Gateway* marker instruction.
+* Having Nonsecure state call an API provided by Secure state, using a special new branch instruction **and** only when branching to a memory address starting with a special new *Secure Gateway* marker instruction.

 TrustZone is available on both Application-profile Arm processors (Cortex-A, Cortex-X and Neoverse etc), and on Microcontroller-profile Arm processors